Find Grad Schools

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In the United States, there were 14,000 jobs for Judicial Law Clerk in 2016.
+There were about 14,000 jobs for Judicial Law Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 800 new jobs for Judicial Law Clerk by 2026.
-There will be an estimated 800 positions for Judicial Law Clerk per year.
+The BLS estimates 800 yearly job openings in this field.

 undefined